sai-aishwarya-codes/my-portfolio/README.md

 Achievements

-Lightweight and fast — built with HTML, CSS, JS, and Bootstrap
+Built with HTML, CSS, Javascript, and Bootstrap

 🧩 Technologies Used
 Frontend